grvcTeam/multidrone_planning/README.md

 # Autonomous cinematograpy with multiple drones #

-Algorithms for cooperative planning and mission execution for autonomous media production with multiple drones.
+This repository containts a software architecture with algorithms for cooperative planning and mission execution in autonomous cinematography with multiple drones.
+This work was developed within the framework of the [_MultiDrone_](https://multidrone.eu/) project.

 ## How to install ##